Self-driving in Australia's South West in 7 days

 Explore Western Australia

 Book an Air New Zealand return fare to Perth.
-Pick up a rental car and explore the city and then head south to Australia's South West region to discover world-class food and wine, beautiful beaches, surfing, cave systems, tall tree forests, whale-watching7 days
+Rent a car and explore the city before heading to the South West region.
+Discover beautiful beaches, cave systems, tall tree forests, whale-watching, wildflowers and the famous wine region of Margaret River.7 days

 Drive south from Perth for two and a half hours and you'll arrive at the town of Busselton, which has the longest timber jetty in the southern hemisphere.
 From here, it's about another 30 minutes to the towns of Dunsborough and Yallingup, located at the doorstep of Cape Naturaliste.